unfoldingWord-dev/translationStudio-Info/docs/dtSupdates.rst

 1. Close translationStudio.

-2. Click the appropriate version for your platform to download the installer:
+2. On the web page in your browser click the appropriate version for your platform to download the installer:

     * File ending in “linux_x64.zip” is for Linux